jgraham0325/land-register-api-docs/docs/_articles/business-rules-test-1.md

     * **Is street is traffic-sensitive** - are there any traffic-sensitive designations for the works' USRN?
     * **Is works is traffic-sensitive** - were any traffic-sensitive designations selected by the promoter on the PA?

-* Note: The works category field will be populated with the permit application's current works category at the time the report is run as opposed to showing the works category of the permit at the time the chargeable transaction took place.
+* Note: The works category field will be populated with the PAA/PA's current works category at the time the report is run as opposed to showing the works category of the PAA/PA at the time the chargeable transaction took place.
-* For example, if a permit is granted then soon after a work extension was also granted changing it from a standard to a major permit, there would be three transactions for this permit in the fee report:
+* For example, if a PA is granted then soon after a work extension was also granted changing it from a standard to a major PA, there would be three transactions for this PA in the fee report:
-    * granting of a permit application,
+    * granting of a PA
     * granting of a change request
     * change in work category
-    * The works category field for all three of these transactions will be 'major'.
+    * The works category field for all three of these transactions will be 'major'

 * Out of scope: inspection chargeable transaction ; fee amounts